2i-Git/career-changers-site/content/sections/2-Basics.en.md

    } else {

-      // if the IF is falsem then this line will run instead
+      // if the IF is false then this line will run instead

       counter.odd += 1